OnePythoneer/trading-bot/README.md

 ## Notes

-- Paper mode only.
-No brokerage connection, no real orders.
+- Paper mode only, no brokerage connection.
 - Runs until stopped with Ctrl+C.
 - Logs all trades to `paper_trades.csv` in the same folder.

----

-Built by [NullPointer](https://nullpointer-consulting.netlify.app) · hire.nullpointer@proton.me
+ [NullPointer](https://nullpointer-consulting.netlify.app) · hire.nullpointer@proton.me